A very sharp threshold for first order logic distinguishability of random graphs

 The lower bound in both parts of Theorem~\ref{th:main} is already proven.
-Note that a weaker but asymptotically sharp upper bound $\log_2 n(1+o(1))$ (it differs from the lower bound by $\Theta(\ln\ln n)$) in the second part of Theorem~\ref{th:main} follows from the upper bound for the minimum quantifier depth of a FO sentence that defines a random graph whp~\cite{KPSS}.
+Note that a weaker but asymptotically sharp upper bound $\log_2 n(1+o(1))$ --- it differs from the lower bound by $\Theta(\ln\ln n)$ --- in both parts of Theorem~\ref{th:main} follows from the upper bound for the minimum quantifier depth of a FO sentence that defines a random graph whp~\cite{KPSS}.
+Moreover, from~\cite[Theorem 12]{KPSS}, the bound $k\leq\hat k+O(1)$ for both quantities from Theorem~\ref{th:main} follows for {\it infinitely many $n$}.
 The reason of why the random graph whp can be defined by a FO sentence with quantifier depth $O(\log n)$ is that whp every two vertices have non-isomorphic neighborhoods, and so the upper bound is obtained by recursion, where for every vertex we write a sentence describing its neighborhood.
 Our proof strategy is absolutely different.
 We prove the first part of Theorem~\ref{th:main} in Section~\ref{proof:1}.
 In Section~\ref{proof:2} we show that the same approach as in the proof in Section~\ref{proof:1} can be used to prove part 2 of Theorem~\ref{th:main}.